QED0711/audio_analyzer/README.md

 # audio_analyzer
-A data science approach to analyzing and comparing audio files
+A data science approach for analyzing and comparing audio files